Part III

 There is a season that does not appear on calendars.

-a hush stitched through the turning of things.
+It lives between endings and beginnings, a hush stitched into the turning of things.

-The Irish once named this space an geimhreadh ciúin, the quiet winter, though it exists in every cycle, not only the cold.
+But it exists in every cycle, not only the cold.

-It is the time when the land stops performing.
+It is when land stops performing.

-When tides lower their voice.
+Tides lower their voice.

-When skin, too, takes a breath.
+Skin takes a breath.

 Rest Is Part of the Law